Pregnancy is a time when many women become concerned about the use of essential oils.

 And finally here are some useful remedies for use in pregnancy –

 Nausea – put 2-3 drops of ginger or spearmint essential oil on a tissue and inhale.
 Or add several drops to an aroma inhaler.
 (An inhaler can be useful to keep by the bed for use first thing in the morning if this is when your nausea hits, or to carry with you during the day.)

-The information in the blog is intended for general use only and does not take into account any individual’s particular needs, circumstances or risk factors.
-If you are uncertain whether the information provided in this blog is appropriate for you, please consult a professional aromatherapist or a health practitioner with specific aromatherapy training.
+The information in the blog is intended for general use only.
+It does not take into account any individual’s particular needs, circumstances or risk factors.
+If you are uncertain whether the information provided in this blog is appropriate for you.
+Please consult a professional aromatherapist or a health practitioner with specific aromatherapy training.

 Essential Oil Safety 2nd Edition – Robert Tisserand, Rodney Young